John Healey: Appointment and early tenure

+Gaza war

-On 3 September 2024, the government announced that it had suspended 30 out of 350 export licences to Israel which faced criticism from both politicians and the Jewish community.
-The criticism was due to the timing of the suspension, as it took place on the same day as the funerals of six murdered hostages were held.
+On 3 September 2024, the government announced that it had suspended 30 out of 350 UK arms export licences to Israel.
+This faced criticism from figures in the Jewish community such as the Chief Rabbi, Ephraim Mirvis.
 Healey responded by saying that it was the government's "legal responsibility" to review export licences and to judge "whether there is a clear risk that anything we supply from this country could be linked to a serious violation of international humanitarian law".
-He insisted that the UK's support for Israel remained "unshakeable".
+Declassified describes him as responsible for the fact that a full embargo was not applied, and Healey himself insisted that the UK's support for Israel remained "unshakeable".
 Healey stated that "without fear or favour" the government will subscribe to international law in reference to ICC prosecutor Karim Khan applying arrest warrants against three senior Hamas officials alongside Israeli Prime Minister Benjamin Netanyahu and Defence Minister Yoav Gallant.
-Healey also further stated that failure to recognise the ICC ruling will threaten global "rules-based order".
-In August 2025, Healey defended hundreds of RAF surveillance flights over the Gaza Strip.
+Healey also further stated that failure to recognise the ICC ruling will threaten the global "rules-based order".